AngusRobinson/PickFairTeams/README.md

 The algorithm, called SynTeamPlus, was developed from the original SynTeam algorithm, which was designed by Ewa Andrejczuk.
 The code for the algorithm can be found in the `synTeamPlus.js` file, and overviews in words for SynTeam and my adaptations for SynTeamPlus can be found on pages 16 and 20 of my Thesis respectively.

+A python version is also provided in this repository.

 ## Licence